ColtonKawamura/coltonkawamura/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I'm a father of three kids that don't sleep, a proud husband, and a computational physics researcher.
+I'm a father of three kids that don't sleep, a proud husband, and a physics researcher.

 I earned undergraduate and graduate degrees in physics where I concentrated on computational analysis of theoretical energetic materials.